TechnologyRediscovery/codenforce/docs/case/casescreen.md

 # Code Enforcement Case Management

-The CE Case screen enables you to update and track every aspect of a specific code enforcement case.
+The CE Case screen enables you to update and track all aspects of a specific code enforcement case.

 To navigate to the specific panel you want to update, you can scroll down or use the hyperlinks at the top of the page.